yijunL/PopSim/README.md

    python data_split.py
    ```

-After completing these steps, your dataset will be properly prepared for use in simulations and model training.
+After completing these steps, the dataset will be properly prepared for use in simulations and model training.

 ### Running the Simulation